 Please speak with us and with other parents about what Film Camp is like if you are not certain it is appropriate for your child.

 We need our young actors and actresses to be at camp every day, on time during Film Camp in order to have scenes run smoothly.
-If your child isn’t at camp, they won’t be in their particular scene.
+If your child isn’t at camp or leaves early, they won’t be in their particular scene and it complicates filming for everyone.
 If you think of anything that will require your child to be absent, please rearrange it, or don’t schedule it for those dates!

 Film Camp requires kids to wear costumes.
 We provide these.
 They will not wear them home.
 They change separately (boys and girls) with help as needed, just before their scenes.
 The movie may require that your child get wet, muddy or have temporary makeup or hair products applied.
 We use products that wash out with mild soap and water.
-If you have a problem with any of this, say so at once.
 We will try to let you know before each day of filming what to expect.
 But it may not be possible, so if you expect a child clean and ready to go on to a lesson or out to dinner after camp, allow time for additional cleaning up at home first.
-It is our responsibility to prepare the kids for the scene.

-What is my child doing when she/he is not on set or on location?
+What is my child doing when he/she is not on set or on location?
 They are playing games with counselors, or visiting with the animals, or having free time, or in an organized game, or resting between scenes in a quiet activity of their choosing.
 Sometimes they are rehearsing their scene on set or location before the shoot.
+During the second week of Film Camp, the campers write, direct and film their own short (3-5 minute) movies with counselors.

 We request that parents do not visit Film Camp!
 The kids like to surprise their parents with the sets, costumes and plot.